tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 * Multiple environments for different branches
 * Visual online interface for editing
 * Jekyll plugins
-* SSL
+* SSL for custom domains
 * Automatic minification, and more

 The founders of CloudCannon are experts with Jekyll and have designed the platform specifically for Jekyll projects.
 They also created a [host of Jekyll tutorials](https://learn.cloudcannon.com/) to enrich developer knowledge.

 ### Read the Docs {#readthedocs}

-Read the Docs is an online platform that can read Sphinx projects and automatically build an output.
+Read the Docs is an online hosting and deployment platform that can read Sphinx projects (from a public repository such as GitHub or Bitbucket) and automatically build the web output.
+In other words, it is a "continuous documentation platform for Sphinx" (see [An introduction to Sphinx and Read the Docs for Technical Writers](http://ericholscher.com/blog/2016/jul/1/sphinx-and-rtd-for-writers/)).

 Read the Docs has both an open-source, free version &mdash; [readthedocs.org](https://readthedocs.org/) &mdash; and a commercial version &mdash; [readthedocs.com](https://readthedocs.com/).
-Read the Docs uses Sphinx and rST (or Markdown) as the documentation platform, and also contains web hooks to auto-build your output when you commit to a repo.
+Read the Docs uses Sphinx and reStructuredText (or Markdown, if you prefer that instead) as the content format, and also contains web hooks to auto-build your output when you commit to a repo.
 The [Read the Docs documentation](https://docs.readthedocs.io/en/latest/getting_started.html) shows a sample output.

 <a href="https://docs.readthedocs.io/en/latest/getting_started.html" class="noExtIcon"><img src="images/readthedocsplatform.png" /></a>